danielmart222/configure-ad2/README.md

 ---------

-- Click on Account lock out Threshold  -> Set account lock out Threshold to  5 invalid logon attempts -> Click on apply and ok
+- Click on Account lockout Threshold  -> Set account lockout Threshold to  5 invalid logon attempts -> Click on apply and ok

 -----------